Name and contact data of the responsible person(s)

 - If you log out of Facebook before visiting our website and delete your cookies, no data about your visit to our website will be assigned to your profile on Facebook when the plug-in is activated.

-- You can also prevent the loading of the Facebook plug-in by so-called “Facebook Blockers”, which you can install as add-ons for your browser: Facebook Blocker for Firefox, Chrome and Opera or 1blocker for Safari, iPad and iPhone.
+- You can also prevent the loading of the Facebook plug-in by so-called “Facebook Blockers”, which you can install as add-ons for your browser: Facebook Blocker for Firefox, Chrome or 1blocker for Safari, iPad and iPhone.